nojacko/monkey-holder/README.md

 #Install
 * Requires composer.
-* composer install
+* composer install.
-* Point document root to public_html
+* Point document root to public_html.
+* Create public_html/images folder that server can write to.
 * You're done.

 #Use